tragle/set-a-simple-session-cookie/README.md

-# Set a simple session cookie
+# Setting a simple session cookie

 This repo contains a reference app which demonstrates a simple but common use case: using cookies to tie requests together into a single session.